You have questions. We have answers.

 - Community: Developing interests and skills that improve the common good

 Learners are required to complete the traditional requirements for matriculation from grade to grade and to receive a diploma, such as four years of English.
-At Galileo, they will have the opportunity to dive deeply into focus areas such a graphic design and dialogues such as theater.
+At Galileo, they will have the opportunity to dive deeply into focus areas.

 Beginning in 10th grade, learners participate in a fully mastery-based course of study, offering more flexibility as they prepare for college and/or careers.
-Learners in grades 10-12 will have the opportunity to participate in STEAM internships and develop entrepreneurship ideas and even start their first business while in high school under the mentorship of a successful entrepreneur.
-Technically rich electives will provide early career exposure for students as they begin to determine areas of focus such as UX design, data science, machine learning, and artificial intelligence.
+Learners in grades 10-12 will have the opportunity to participate in internships.
+Electives that are rich in technology provide early exposure for students as they determine areas of focus.
+Some of these electives include data science, machine learning, and artificial intelligence.
 Galileo’s business partners award credentials in blockchain to its learners upon completion of course clusters.
 Those credentials stay with learners through college/career and beyond.
 Learners can earn professional certifications in InDesign, Photoshop, Illustrator, AutoCAD, Drones: Remote Pilot Certificate, and more.

 Technology is at the center of everything we do at Galileo and an important vehicle for delivering curriculum and instruction.
 We pride ourselves on offering state-of-the-art technology, allowing learners to have a seamless, hands-on learning experience whether they are on- or off-site.